 “Let no corrupting talk come out of your mouths, but only such as is good for building up, as fits the occasion, that it may give grace to those who hear” (Eph.
 4:29).

-Within your conversations, keen in on the commendable aspects of a certain individual and talk about those.
-Make sure every word you utter in the midst of a conversation will prove to be edifying to yourself, the people you are talking with, and the person you are talking about.
-You want a river of gracious speech flowing from your mouth strengthening people’s spiritual lives.
-And, since you are thinking about it, I might as well address it.
-If they are so terrible that they literally have nothing to commend, then just don’t say anything at all!
+Within your conversations, hone in on the commendable aspects of a certain individual and talk about those.
+Make sure every word you utter in the midst of a conversation will prove to be edifying to yourself, the people you are talking too, and the person you are talking about.
+You want a river of gracious speech flowing from your mouth that will serve to strengthen other people’s spiritual lives.

 Talk to People, Not About Them